Typical ISO 27001 certification costs

 ISMS audit time for initial audit as prescribed by ISO 27006 (audit days)

-Minimum audit time
+Minimum audit time (audit days)

 *Please note: the information provided is for guidance purposes only and should not be taken as definitive.
 These costs are based on our experience and your chosen CB’s costs may differ.
 The above table does not include fees post the initial certification audit and are based on a positive recommendation at the Stage 2 audit.

 **According to ISO 27006, the minimum audit duration may be 70 % of the recommended time as prescribed by the standard.
 Our figures are rounded to the nearest whole day.

 Why you should only use accredited certification bodies